Nursing Practice (DNP)

 Admissions Criteria

 A holistic review process is used when considering applications for admission to the DNP program.
-The holistic review considers multiple criteria for admission, including the applicant's professional career goals, academic capabilities, GPA, work experience, leadership, and community engagement.
+The holistic review considers multiple criteria for admission, including the applicant's professional career goals, academic capabilities, GPA, work experience, leadership, and institution and community engagement.

 The University of Louisville School of Nursing participates in Nursing's Centralized Application Service (NursingCAS), which provides you with an online application.
 NursingCAS collects and processes your application documents and verifies your transcripts.
 The School of Nursing will receive your application information from NursingCAS and use it to make admission decisions.